 As concerns philosophy of mind, for every theist, there are one hundred materialists in the present-day philosophical community.
 Theism, purportedly has many problems, but it does do a nice job explaining the seemingly qualitative difference between subjective experience (that is, mind) and the perceived (and purportedly) mind-independent world.
 I will return to theism at the end.

 Among materialists, for every eliminative materialist (as concerns mind) there are five pure property dualists.
 For every property dualist, there are ten Russellian monists of one stripe or another and a like number of panpsychists.
 These last two categories often overlap with some versions of Russellian monism (sometimes called dual-aspect monism) becoming panpsychism at larger scales.
 There are also monisms that do not become panpsychism, and panpsychisms that do not rest on monisms.
 While materialist philosophers (the materialism often amounting to little more than stipulation) of these various philosophies of mind talk to one another about the differences in their theories (each intended to overcome specific problems seen in their competitors), none of them ever mention their over-arching issues, problems that all of these various theories have in common.
 This essay is the result of my attempts to discuss these common problems with several of these philosophers all of which have been met with stony silence.

 Eliminative materialism is the only PoM that does not entail some change to causal closure.
-Indeed, it does not suffer from any particular metaphysical issue (there being nothing needing any metaphysical ground), nor any problem with property specification or “interaction”, one or more of which, as we will see, plague every other theory including theism.
+Indeed, it does not suffer from any metaphysical origin issue (there being nothing needing any metaphysical ground), nor any problem with property specification or interaction, one or more of which, as we will see, plague every other theory including theism.
 The problem with eliminative materialism is that it achieves all of this by denying consciousness exists.
 It saves all of causal closure by claiming that consciousness does not belong in the list of real phenomena (ontology) filling our universe, making itself prima facia absurd!
 It is to overcome this absurdity (and at the same time avoid supposing an existential intentional source of mind) that all the other PoMs were invented!

 PROPERTY DUALISM and EPIPHENOMENALISM

 Property Dualism is almost always a basis of the other theories except for theism and even here there are sensible interpretations that are largely property-dualistic and not Cartesian substance or Thomistic hylomorphic dualism.
-Both monisms and panpsychism, at least in many of their interpretations, come out to mind of our sort being a property that emerges from brains.
+Both monisms and panpsychism, at least in many of their interpretations, come out to mind of our sort being a not-material phenomenon having certain properties emerging from brains.
 In pure property dualism, there is nothing other than the physics and biology of brains involved, that is causally closed physics as understood by most physicists.
 Yet in this view, the second axiom of physics, that physics produces only physics is seemingly violated.
 In one special case, the case of brains, physics produces something that while yet supervening on physical properties displays novel properties, a seemingly nonmaterial subjectivity, and with this the power to cause physics, to cause a physical change in the brain that results in the uncontroversially physical control of a body.
 This breaks the first causal closure axiom, and amounts to proposing a third kind of cause in the universe, mental-cause.

 As with all of these theories there are variations.
 Some property dualists avoid proposing a third cause with a variation called epiphenomenalism.
 Here the idea is that consciousness, our subjective, seems real enough from within it, but as concerns the external world, its powers are purely illusory.
 Brains do produce consciousness, but consciousness does not “cause physics” (Sean Carroll “The Big Picture” 2016).
 Epiphenomenalism, however, while preserving the first causal closure axiom doesn’t save the second.

 Pure property dualism doesn’t suffer from any particular metaphysical or property specification problem.
 Since mind comes only from brains there is no need for further metaphysical grounding and since only these brain-based minds are at all mental there is nothing to discriminate or specify as concerns the mental properties of anything other than brain-minds.
 Property dualism does have an “interaction problem”.
 As noted above causal closure is violated in at least one (epiphenomenalism), and often two directions.
 The problem how mind interacts with physics (even if only for physics to manifest it) is not resolved.

 How exactly does the new dualistic entity emerge from pure physics (we have found no other example of such an emergence), and how, by what means exactly, in its bi-directional variation, does it “cause physics” in turn?
 No one can say.
 Henry Stapp’s Quantum Zeno Effect is an interesting speculation (mind can partly-constrain wave function collapse in special micro-structures of the brain).
 QZE only pushes the problem up one level.
 It is a suggestion regarding what mind does to brains, not how it accomplishes this feat.